ecleel/moyasar-invoices-wix/INTEGRATION.md

 ## 4. Publish and Test

-Publish the Site after steps completed and verify proper functionality with Moyasar Invoices.
+Publish the site after steps completed and verify proper functionality with Moyasar Invoices.

 ## 5. Customize